Get your free and exclusive +30-page Authentication Analytics Whitepaper

 • Passkey readiness: Percentage of devices capable of passkey authentication

-This passkey analytics information helps convince stakeholders that users actively employ biometric authentication on their devices.
+This passkey analytics information helps convince stakeholders that users actively employ biometric authentication on their devices, addressing concerns that "users won't use biometrics" with concrete data from your own user base.

 4. Activation Analytics#